 The treatment for pathology varies greatly based on diagnosis and so does the recovery process.
 You will be given post-operative instructions on the day of your appointment and a general idea of what to expect can be determined at your consultation.

 Our goal is always to preserve teeth but there are circumstances where it is just not possible to save a tooth.
-If you need to have a tooth or multiple teeth removed, our doctors at Seattle Jaw Surgery will guide you through the process in the most comfortable way possible.
-We will work with your restorative dentist to formulate the best plan to replace the newly missing tooth (see our dental implants section for more).
+If you need to have a tooth or multiple teeth removed, our doctors will guide you through the process in the most comfortable way possible.
+We will work with your restorative dentist to formulate the best plan to replace the newly missing tooth (see here for more on implants).
 Ever situation is different, and your tailored treatment plan will be discussed at the consultation appointment.

 After wisdom teeth, the canine teeth are the next most common teeth to be impacted.
 The treatment for this condition varies and is often determined by your orthodontist.
 In some cases, the canine tooth may need to be removed.
 In other cases when there is space the tooth will need to be surgically exposed.
 An orthodontic bracket can be bonded to the tooth and a chain connected to the bracket will allow your orthodontist to aid in its eruption.